Roadside Monocular 3D Detection Prompted by 2D Detection: Promptable 3D Detector

+Pro3D has two core modules to exploit 2D detections to facilitate 3D detection (Fig.~\ref{fig:overview}a): a \emph{prompt encoder} and a \emph{fusion module}.
+The former encodes 2D detections as new features to prompt the 3D detector.
+The latter attentively fuses the encoded prompts with the 3D detector backbone for 3D detection.
+The 3D detector head makes 3D predictions based on the fused features.
+We elaborate on the two modules below, followed by scene prior generation.

-{\bf Prompt encoder} transforms features or 2D boxes provided by the 2D detector into new features, which are then exploited for 3D detections.
-The prompt encoder can be implemented as either a set of convolutional layers or a multi-layer perceptron (MLP) depending on what are used as prompts and how to fuse (explained in the \textit{fusion module} below).
-For example, if feature maps of the 2D detector are used as prompts, then the prompt encoder can be a set of convolutional layers with non-linear transforms (e.g., ReLU) that encode feature maps into new feature maps at appropriate dimensions (Fig. \ref{fig:condition by 2D detection}a).
-This ensures that the new feature maps can be fused with those of the 3D detector's encoder through the {\em fusion module}.
-In our work, we consider using three different types of information as prompts: (1) feature maps represented as tensors, (2) feature vectors at the spatial position specified by the predicted coordinates of 2D detections, and (3) the 2D detection output (e.g., box coordinates $x$ and $y$, width, height, and class label).
-Somewhat surprisingly, (3) performs the best (Table~\ref{tab:results-of-different-prompt-information})!
-To be specific, to encode a 2D detection output, we represent a predicted 2D box with a normalized positional encoding of its top-left and bottom-right corners, and represent the class label as a class index ID.
-We learn an MLP to transform them into a feature vector, using which to attentively fuse a feature map of the 3D detector (cf. details in supplement).
+{\bf Prompt encoder} treats the output of a 2D detector (either features or boxes) as prompt, and transforms it as a new feature which is exploited for 3D detections.
+The prompt encoder can be implemented as either a set of convolution layers or a multi-layer perceptron (MLP), depending on what are used as prompts and how to fuse (explained later in the \textit{fusion module}).
+In our work, we compare three different prompts extracted from the 2D detector: (1) global feature maps represented as tensors, (2) local feature vectors at the spatial position specified by the predicted coordinates of 2D detections, and (3) the 2D detection consisting of box coordinates $x$ and $y$, width, height, and predicted class label.
+If feature maps are used as prompts, the prompt encoder can be a convolutional network that transforms the feature maps with appropriate dimensions (Fig. \ref{fig:condition by 2D detection}a), ensuring that the transformed feature maps can be fused with those of the 3D detector's backbone.
+If a 2D detection is used as prompt, we represent the 2D box with a normalized positional encoding of its top-left and bottom-right corners, and its predicted class label as a class ID.
+We learn an MLP to transform them into a feature vector, using which to attentively fuse the feature map of the 3D detector backbone (details in supplement).
+Somewhat surprisingly, the third prompt performs the best (Table~\ref{tab:results-of-different-prompt-information})!
+We explain next.

+{\em Remark 1: Using 2D detections as prompts yields better 3D detection performance than using features.} To explain this, we first note different features extracted from a 2D detector: (1) global feature maps, and (2) local features at a specific position of the feature maps.
+Global feature maps contain all information from the input image, beneficial to object localization but lacking salient signals for semantic prediction.
+In contrast, local features can be informative for semantic prediction but lack spatial information for precise localization.
+Different from these features, the simplistic 2D detections (consisting of box coordinates, object sizes, and predicted labels) can well localize target objects in the input image and explicitly deliver their well-predicted labels.
+By incorporating the 2D detections, a 3D detector can be trained to lift them to the 3D space towards 3D detections.
+This simplifies the task of roadside monocular 3D detection and facilitates 3D detector training.